-Much has changed in the landscape of LGBTQ+ representation in teenage drama since that groundbreaking kiss.
-However, despite a whole host of LGBTQ+ dramas aimed at an older adolescent audience, from Love Victor to Young Royals, Europhoria and Sex Education, LGBTQ+ representation in drama aimed at 12-15-year-olds has remained patchy and mainly consisted of characters that are quietly LGBTQ+.
-However, this is changing, and Heartstopper offers us an outstanding and essential leap forward in young teen drama.
+Since that kiss, much has changed in the landscape of LGBTQ+ representation in teen TV drama.
+However, despite a host of LGBTQ+ dramas aimed at an older adolescent audience, from Love Victor to Young Royals, Europhoria, and Sex Education, LGBTQ+ representation in shows aimed at 12 to 15-year-olds has remained patchy and mainly consisted of characters that are quietly LGBTQ+ and don’t rock the boat.
+However, this is changing, and it is here where Heartstopper offers a significant leap forward in teen drama.

-Charlie (Joe Locke) is the only ‘out’ boy at his school and has suffered his fair share of homophobic bullying and jibes from the other boys.
+Charlie (Joe Locke) is the only ‘out’ boy at his school and suffers his fair share of homophobic bullying and jibes from the other boys.
 As a result, the school art room has become a bolt hole when things get tough, with Mr Ajayi (Fisayo Akinade) offering lunchtime guidance and support.
-But Charlie also has supportive friends, from the free-spirited Tao (William Gao) to transgender Elle (Yasmin Finney), who has just moved to the local girl’s school.
-However, Charlie’s love life is also complicated as his part-time boyfriend Ben (Sabastian Croft) insists on their relationship being kept a secret from everyone at school.
-However, on meeting the school rugby star Nick Nelson (Kit Connor), Charlie’s life will change in ways he could never have predicted.
+But Charlie is lucky that he also has supportive friends, from the free-spirited Tao (William Gao) to transgender Elle (Yasmin Finney), who has just moved to the local girl’s school.
+However, even with this support, Charlie’s love life remains complicated as his part-time boyfriend Ben (Sabastian Croft) insists on a secretive relationship.
+But, on meeting the school rugby star Nick Nelson (Kit Connor), Charlie’s life is about to change forever.

-Oseman’s graphic novels emit love, humour and charm, with each volume rooted in the trials and tribulations of early teen life, from changing friendships to the first gentle sparks of love and desire.
-As you flip through each page, each conversation, inside joke and nervous fumble represents teenage life as it truly is; an exciting, daunting and confusing mosaic of experiences that sometimes make sense and sometimes leave you baffled and unsure.
-In the safe hands of director Euros Lyn (Dream Horse), Heartstopper holds onto the love, vibrant storytelling and graphic style of Oseman’s books.
-Throughout the series, Lyn celebrates the story’s graphic novel roots through animation that reflects the inner feelings of each character.
+Oseman’s books are packed to the brim with love, humour and charm, each volume rooted in the trials and tribulations of early teen life, from changing friendships to the first gentle sparks of love and desire.
+As you flip through each page, each conversation, inside joke and nervous fumble represents teenage life as it truly is; an exciting, daunting and confusing mosaic of experiences that sometimes make sense and often leave you baffled.
+In the safe hands of director Euros Lyn (Dream Horse), Heartstopper holds onto the vibrant storytelling and style of Oseman’s books.
+Throughout the series, Lyn celebrates the story’s comic book roots through beautiful on-screen animation that reflects the inner feelings of each character.

-At this point, you may be thinking Heartstopper is all about the boys, but trust me, it isn’t.
+At this point, you may think Heartstopper is all about the boys, but trust me, it isn’t.
 Elle (Finney) helps young viewers explore the experiences of trans young people as she settles into her new girl’s school with all the fears of isolation and discrimination that come with such a monumental change.
-At the same time, Tara (Corrina Brown) and Darcy (Kizzy Edgell) navigate their own coming out journey.
-This is a supportive cast who display genuine friendship and trust in every scene, the sparks between them lighting up the screen.
+At the same time, Tara (Corrina Brown) and Darcy (Kizzy Edgell) navigate their coming-out journey.
+This supportive cast displays genuine friendship and trust in every scene, the sparks between them lighting up the screen.

 Kit Connor and Joe Locke in Heartstopper ©Netflix/See-Saw

-Heartstopper is a genuinely groundbreaking slice of young teen drama.
-It offers young viewers a safe, secure and heartwarming exploration of teenage life, sexuality and belonging that never feels the need to dive into the more adult world of shows like Love Victor.
-Heartstopper knows and respects its young teen audience from the first episode to the last while encouraging discussion around its key themes.
-I only hope there’s more to come because this is one story that can’t just end after a single series.
+Heartstopper is a groundbreaking slice of young teen drama offering young viewers a safe, secure and heartwarming exploration of teenage life, sexuality and belonging.
+It understands and respects its young teen audience from the first episode to the last while encouraging discussion around its key themes, and I, for one, hope there is more to come.

 Heartstopper is a genuinely groundbreaking slice of young teen drama.
 It offers young viewers a safe, secure and heartwarming exploration of teenage life, sexuality and belonging that never feels the need to dive into the more adult world of shows like Love Victor.